• Steel I Beam Bar IPE for Structure Construction Normal Sizes System 1

 Steel I beam bar IPE has a reduced capacity in the transverse direction, and is also inefficient in carrying torsion, for which hollow structural sections are often preferred.

-Q:Can steel I-beams be used for religious buildings?
+Q:Can steel I-beams be welded together?

 1. Manufacturer Overview